ingdir/bem-core/common.docs/reference/reference.en.md

 * CSS;
 * BEM.

-Setup of the development environment and templates compilation procedures **are not described in this document**.
+Development environment setup or template compilation procedures **are not covered by this document**.

 <a name="bemhtml"></a>